Proving Experienced Legal Services to Offshore Workers in New Orleans

 How Long Do I Have To File A Jones Act Lawsuit?

-In you have been seriously injured offshore, you should contact a maritime injury lawyer immediately.
+If you have been seriously injured offshore, you should contact a New Orleans Jones Act lawyer immediately.
 Do not expect your employer to offer you assistance.
 Your employer may offer you the bear minimum in terms of compensation while you are entitled to much more under the Jones Act.
-Do not delay contacting an offshore injury attorney because your employer promises to take care of you.
+Do not delay contacting a New Orleans Jones Act attorney because your employer promises to take care of you.
 Three years may seem like a long time.
 However, the truth is that it is rarely a good idea to wait to file.
 The sooner you file, the sooner you can receive the compensation you deserve.

 Maintenance and Cure